ShadowFax1731/100-Days-of-Code/README.md

 # 100-Days-of-Code
-Repo containing solutions to Problem Statements from HackerRank Add any solution to the problem statements from HackerRank in any language of your choice.
+Repo containing solutions to Problem Statements from HackerRank Add any solution to the problem statements from HackerRank in any language of your choice Each day a new solution will be added to the repository for the next 100 days.
 If you are new to GitHub and still want to contribute, follow the following steps:
 1. Clone the repository on your device.
 2. Add the suitable file for the problem you have solved.